Chromodyne/c-prog-modern-approach/ch12/Exercises/readme.md

     //Create a copy of the a array pointer as p. int * p = a;

-    //Use pointer arithmetic to find the middle of the array. return p + (n / 2);
+    //Use pointer arithmetic to return the middle of the array. return p + (n / 2);

 }